Jecvay/ESPayMoney/README.md

 #### *Earn or Spend by mining or kill entity!*

 ### Why you need
-As X-ray mod become more and more stronger, we should anti-xray from the rate of getting ore.
+As X-ray mod become more and more stronger, we should anti-xray by limit the rate of getting ore.
 If mine a stone will earn $1 in game, then mine a iron-ore should cost $50 ~ $100. and player can decide selling this iron-ore or keep them. this is a good way to anti-xray. even you allow players to use xray mod, they will not get benefit from it.

 And if you create a Boss Mob which give player lots of precious items at harvest time, then cost money to kill this mob is a good way to make the server's economy more balance.